BuoySoftware/guides/migrations/README.md

 - Use the generator `rails g data_migration some_new_data_migration`.
 - Make them reversible in case we have to rollback.

-### Temporary Rake Task
+#### Temporary Rake Task

 - We use these if a migration should not be tied to a deploy.
 Examples:
-  - Long running migrations.
+  - Long running migrations that don't need to be interwoven.
   - Feature releases.
   - Needs to be run multiple times.
   - Validate the integrity of other data migrations.